sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 trajectories for points in :math:`\lambda Q` before they come back to :math:`\lambda Q`, otherwise the induction only give the same domain exchange on :math:`\lambda Q` than in :math:`Q`.

+For a :math:`\beta`-adic set, for a Pisot number :math:`\beta`, we can compute the substitution when it exists.
+It is done by the function :meth:`sage.arith.beta_adic.substitution`.

 Examples of Usage of BetaAdicSet
 --------------------------------